You are your own best advocate.

 Check out our latest report Comparing breast screening practices across the country.

 Please see the footer for the letter for your province and please take a minute to send it in.
-Letters are also found in the Advocacy Toolkit.
 Please consider sharing the letter with your contacts.
 The more letters that get sent in, the more impactful.
 Your Health Minister's address is below.

-Also, advocacy continues to ensure that women in Canada with dense breasts can access screening ultrasound and that women in all provinces can self-refer for a mammogram starting at age 40.
-Please contact us if you are interested in advocating with us.
+Also, advocacy continues to ensure that women in Canada with dense breasts can access screening ultrasound or MRI and women in all provinces can self-refer for a mammogram starting at age 40.